Summer UV Protection Essentials

 It’s that time of year again.
 When the mercury soars and the days grow brighter, it can only mean one thing — it’s summer!

-Though many of us already know sunscreen is an important tool in preventing UV damage, it’s important to read labels closely to get its maximum benefit.
-Although no sunscreen can protect completely from the sun’s harmful UV rays, the higher the SPF factor, the more coverage it generally affords, says the American Cancer Society (ACS).
+Though many of us already know sunscreen is an important tool in helping prevent UV damage, it’s important to read labels closely to get its maximum benefit.
+Although no sunscreen can protect completely from the sun’s harmful UV rays, the higher the SPF factor, the more coverage it generally affords, says the ACS.
 For this reason, they recommend using a broad spectrum sunscreen (offering UVA and UVB protection) with an SPF of at least 30.
-SPF 30 sunscreens filter out approximately 97 percent of harmful rays when used appropriately, according to the ACS.
+SPF 30 sunscreens help filter out approximately 97 percent of harmful rays when used appropriately, according to the ACS.

-Water activities and heavy sweating can both be common features of outdoor summer activities, tempting many of us to purchase “water resistant” sunscreen.
+Water activities and heavy sweating can both be common features of outdoor summer activities, tempting many of us to purchase “water-resistant” sunscreen.
 Check the product’s label to confirm how many minutes of moisture-resistant protection it provides — in many cases, says the ACS, the product is only effective for 40 or 80 minutes.
-You’ll need to thoroughly re-apply sunscreen for continued protection beyond that time.
+You’ll need to thoroughly reapply sunscreen for continued protection beyond that time.

 One final, easily-overlooked word of advice regarding sunscreen: Check the expiration date.
 Like many products, sunscreen can lose its effectiveness over time.
-Toss the expired stuff and use fresh product in order to ensure maximum sun protection benefits, the ACS advises.
+Toss the expired stuff and use fresh product in order to help ensure maximum sun protection benefits, the ACS advises.

 Finally, sunglasses can double as both a stylish accessory and essential sun-protection gear.
 Choose shades that cover as much of your eye area as possible and that offer protection against both UVA and UVB rays.
-Fortunately, says the CDC, most sunglasses sold in the U.S. meet this criteria, regardless of cost.
+Fortunately, says the CDC, most sunglasses sold in the U.S. meet these criteria, regardless of cost.